smooJitter/guru-loaders-fp/docs/handler-loader.md

 ## 🧪 Testing
 - See `src/loaders/handler-loader/__tests__` for comprehensive unit and integration tests.
 - All supported patterns and edge cases are covered.
-- To add new tests, mirror the structure in `action-loader-2` tests.
+- To add new tests, mirror the structure in `action-loader` tests.

 ---